 Longbowmaker Hungarian Style Handmade Longbow Flagella Recurve Horsebow

 While most target recurve bows are created in several pieces, the Longbowmaker Hungarian Style is made of a single piece.
-It is a handcrafted bow that is created to work for both left-handed and right-handed archers.
+It is a handcrafted bow that is created to work for both left-handed and right-handed users.
 Part of the body of the bow is covered in leather to give it at truly unique look.
 The bow is made of quality materials with laminated wood covered with fiberglass.
 This ensures that the bow you get is strong and durable.

 The bow has a grip that keeps it sturdy but also ensures you get a lot of speed when using it without any excessive hand shock.
 It has a slim build, which offers high performance and makes it a fantastic candidate for target practice and hunting.
 This bow has a draw weight ranging all the way from 20 to 100 pounds and a draw length of 28 inches.
 The length of the body is 57 inches with a string length of 51.5 inches.